Forest Hill, Victoria: Demographics

 In the 2016 census, the population of Forest Hill was 10,626, approximately 52.5% female and 47.5% male.

 56.6% of people living in the suburb of Forest Hill were born in Australia.
 The other top responses for country of birth were China (excludes SARs and Taiwan) 9.8%, India 3.4%, Malaysia 2.8%, Vietnam 2.4% and England 2.2%.

 In Forest Hill 57.4% of people only spoke English at home.
 Other languages spoken at home included Mandarin 11.0%, Cantonese 6.8%, Greek 2.9%, Vietnamese 1.7% and Italian 1.7%.
 47.6% of Forest Hill households spoke a language other than English.

 The religious makeup of Forest Hill is No Religion, so described 33.1%, Catholic 20.2%, Not stated 7.6%, Anglican 7.5% and Buddhism 6.2%.
 Christianity was the largest religious group reported overall (50.8%) (this figure excludes not stated responses).

 Industry

-Fremantle Media's Melbourne production facilities are located on Hawthorn Road in Forest Hill, where the soap opera Neighbours is produced.
+Fremantle Media's Melbourne production facilities are located on Hawthorn Road in Forest Hill, where the soap opera Neighbours was produced.

 Education

 Forest Hill has one school located within the suburb, Parkmore Primary School.
-Other public and private schools are located nearby in adjoining suburbs and within short walking distance: Burwood Heights Primary School, Forest Hill Secondary College, Emmaus Catholic College and St. Timothy's Catholic Primary School.
+Nearby public and private schools are Burwood Heights Primary School, Mount Pleasant Road Primary School, Forest Hill College, Emmaus Catholic College and St. Timothy's Catholic Primary School.

 Sport

-Local sport includes many regular events and team sports.

-Nunawading Aqualink is located within the suburb, (Husband Road) containing an indoor, olympic-size swimming pool and children's pool.
-It also has a football Club The Forest Hill Zebras (Australian Rules Div.
-4 Eastern Football League) at the Forest Hill Reserve (Husband Road), and a cricket club the Forest Hill Zebras (various divisions) at Mahoneys Reserve (Mahoneys Road) which also includes various soccer clubs, a clinic, a table tennis club, multiple badminton clubs and the 2nd Tally Ho scouts.
+Aqualink Nunawading in Fraser Place has an indoor, Olympic-size swimming pool, children's pool and gym and is the home of the Nunawading Swimming Club which has produced several Australian representatives.
+The Forest Hill Cricket Club and Forest Hill Football Club are located at Forest Hill Reserve in Fraser Place.
+The Nunawading Cricket Club, Nunawading Football Club (soccer), 1st Tally Ho Scout Group, table tennis club and badminton club are located at Mahoneys Reserve in Mahoneys Road.